By Manav Tanneeru

 Mid-sized museums in cities like Denver, Colorado, and Atlanta, Georgia, have done the same, and the expansions have been followed by high-profile international collaborations.

-The Milwaukee museum opened in 2006 an exhibition of early 19th century furniture in collaboration with the Louvre and museums in Berlin, Germany, and Vienna, Austria.
+The Milwaukee museum recently opened an exhibition of early 19th century furniture in collaboration with the Louvre and museums in Berlin, Germany, and Vienna, Austria.

 "I think it is part of the globalization of art," Gordon said, though he emphasized that museums have been collaborating across borders for years.